Bachelor's Theses

 You must submit your Bachelor's thesis no later than the date specified in the routing card.

-The Declaration of Authorship as outlined in the formal guidelines also needs to be included and signed in the bound copies at the end of the thesis.
+The declaration of authorship must also be included and signed in the bound copies at the end of the Bachelor's thesis.
+The declaration of authorship must also be included and signed at the end of the Bachelor's thesis.

 Before you register at the examination office, please apply by completing the following survey.
 Note that you will be asked to upload a CV and current transcript of records.
 We will not consider applications if these two documents are missing.